 Liquidity risk is the risk that the Company will not be able to meet its financial obligations as they fall due.
-As at June 30, 2009 the Company believes it will have sufficient access to financial markets to continue to fund its financial liabilities through future equity issues.

 The Company does not currently operate any producing properties and as such, is dependent upon the issuance of new equity to advance its exploration properties.
 Although the Company has been successful in the past in obtaining financing, there can be no assurance that the Company will be able to obtain adequate financing in the future or that the terms of such financing will be favorable.
-Failure to obtain additional financing on a timely basis may cause the Company to postpone development plans, forfeit rights in its properties or joint ventures or reduce or terminate its operations.
+Failure to obtain additional financing on a timely basis may cause the Company to postpone development plans, forfeit rights to its properties or joint ventures or reduce or terminate its operations.
 Reduced liquidity or difficulty in obtaining future financing could have an adverse impact on Wescan's future cash flows, earnings, results of operations and financial position.

-The ability of the Company to continue as a going concern, fund exploration expenditures to satisfy flow-through share commitments in an orderly manner and provide funds for on-going general and administrative costs is anticipated to require further equity issues in 2009.
-As at June 30, 2009, the Company is committed to incur \$2.3 million of qualifying exploration expenditures for tax purposes on or before December 31, 2009.
-As at June 30, 2009, the Company anticipates it will have sufficient access to financial markets to fund its financial liabilities through future equity contributions.
+The ability of the Company to continue as a going concern, fund exploration expenditures and provide funds for on-going general and administrative costs is anticipated to require further equity issues in 2010.
+As at September 30, 2009, the Company is committed to incur \$835,600 of qualifying exploration expenditures for tax purposes on or before December 31, 2009 and \$604,946 on or before December 31, 2010.
+As at September 30, 2009, the Company anticipates it will have sufficient access to financial markets to fund its financial liabilities through future equity contributions.